Philip Perry: Career

-Return to private sector

-Perry was also "closely involved" in the inter-agency Committee on Foreign Investment in the United States (CFIUS) National Security Agreement process.
+Perry was involved in the inter-agency Committee on Foreign Investment in the United States (CFIUS) National Security Agreement process.

 Awards and honors

-Perry has been recognized as a leading litigator in the Euromoney Institutional Investor Benchmark: Litigation 2008 guide.
+In 2008, Perry was recognized as a leading litigator in the Euromoney Institutional Investor Benchmark: Litigation 2008 guide.
+Perry has also been recognized several times as a BTI Client Service All-Star.

+In 2018, Perry was named a "Litigation Trailblazer" by The National Law Journal.

 Personal life

 Perry is married to Elizabeth Cheney, an alumna of Colorado College.
 They have five children.
-Elizabeth Cheney is the daughter of former Vice President Dick Cheney.
+Elizabeth Cheney is a daughter of former Vice President Dick Cheney.
 She is the former deputy assistant secretary of state for near eastern affairs at the State Department, and was a member of the Iran Syria Policy and Operations Group, and was elected to the U.S. House of Representatives from Wyoming's at-large congressional district.
+Representative Cheney served as the Vice Chair of the United States House Select Committee on the January 6 Attack.